maiziezhoulab/VolcanoSV/README.md

 ```

-The input directory should be the output directory of VolcaoSV-asm.
+The input directory should be the output directory of volcanoSV-asm.

 The example code is as below:
 ```